rhel-labs/instruqt/webconsole-software/02-updates-menu/assignment.md

  <img alt="An example image" src="../assets/Nav-Updates.png" />
 </a>

-It will take a little while to check software status.
+It may take a little while to update available package information.
+You may move on to the next step.

 <a href="#checking">
  <img alt="An example image" src="../assets/checking.png" />